-If you and your family are financially stable right now, here are some ways you can own your home sooner.
-Plus, find out how you can protect your mortgage and your family’s finances from the unexpected.
+If you’re financially stable right now, here are some ways you can own your home sooner.

 1. Pay more than the minimum on your mortgage

 Let’s say your mortgage is $2,000 a month but you can comfortably afford to spend another $200.
-Doing so will reduce the amount of interest you pay and save you years of mortgage payments, notes Vince Gaetano, principal broker and owner of Monstermortgage.ca.
+Doing so will reduce the amount of interest you pay, says mortgage broker Vince Gaetano.
+It could save you years of payments.

-“We advise clients to pay what they’re comfortable paying and not just make minimum payments,” he says.
+“We advise clients to pay what they’re comfortable paying and not just make minimum payments,” Gaetano says.
 “Doing so will allow you to be debt-free more quickly.”

-“Even an increase to your mortgage payment of $25 to $30 will result in significant time taken off your mortgage repayments,” says Gaetano.
+“Even an increase to your mortgage payment of $25 could make a difference.
+It could shave months off your mortgage repayments,” says Gaetano.

 He suggests making lump-sum payments to the nearest thousand.
-Let’s say you have $195,320 left on your mortgage: You’d make a payment of $320 to bring it down to an even $195,000 which over the long term can reduce your amount of mortgage payments and interest.
+Let’s say you have $195,320 left on your mortgage: You’d make a payment of $320 to bring it down to an even $195,000 which over the long term can reduce your payments and interest.

 3. Speed up your mortgage payments

-For a truly accelerated program, divide your monthly mortgage payment in half and make that payment every two weeks.
-This means you’re ultimately making 26 half-payments in a year, the equivalent of one full additional monthly payment.
+For an accelerated program, divide your monthly mortgage payment in half.
+Then make that payment every two weeks.
+This means you’re making 26 half-payments in a year.
+That’s the equivalent of one full additional monthly payment.

 “The 13th payment is what we call the accelerant.
 It allows you to get that mortgage paid down faster,” says Gaetano.

-Paying frequency may not seem like a big deal but check out this example.
-The Smiths have a $200,000 mortgage at 6% and are paying $1,280 in monthly payments.
-If the interest rate and their payments remain the same, their mortgage will be paid off in 25 years.
+The Smiths have a $200,000 mortgage at 6%.
+They pay $1,280 per month.
+If the interest rate and their payments remain the same, they will pay off their mortgage in 25 years.

-Compare this to the Browns, who have the same $200,000 mortgage and 6% interest rate.
-They chose to pay $640 in accelerated biweekly payments.
-If they keep this up, it’ll only take them 21 years (four years less than the Smiths) to pay off their mortgage.
-In the process, they’ll also save $35,000 in interest payments.
+The Browns have the same $200,000 mortgage and 6% interest rate.
+They pay $640 in accelerated biweekly payments.
+It will take them 21 years (four years less than the Smiths) to pay off their mortgage.
+What’s more, they’ll save $35,000 in interest payments.

-Whether you’re taking out your first mortgage or renewing an existing one, these strategies can help you kick your mortgage to the curb years sooner.
+Are you taking out your first mortgage?
+Maybe you’re renewing an existing one?
+In both cases, these strategies can help you pay it off years sooner.

 Do you need mortgage protection insurance?

 It’s an uncertain world.
-And while you may be able to cover your mortgage payments now, there’s no way of knowing what unexpected events life can throw your way.
-For example, picture any of these scenarios:
+You may be able to cover your mortgage payments now.
+However, there’s no knowing what might happen in the future.

-If you’re worried about the answers to these questions, then you may want to consider getting mortgage protection insurance.
+Are you worried about the answers to these questions?
+You may want to consider getting mortgage protection insurance.

 Mortgage protection insurance can help cover your mortgage payments if you become critically ill or die unexpectedly.
-With mortgage protection, you can get a policy that has a combination of two types of life insurance:
+It combines two types of life insurance:

-- Term life insurance covers you for a set period, such as 10, 15, 20 or 30 years.
+- Term life insurance.
+Your coverage lasts for a set period, such as 10, 20 or 30 years.
 It can be suitable if you’re looking for low-cost insurance.
-(Please note that while the premium may be low for the first term, the cost will increase when it’s time to renew.)
-If you died unexpectedly during your set term period, your family or beneficiaries would get a one-time payment that they can use for any purpose – including paying off the mortgage.
+(Note: While the premium may be low for the first term, the cost will increase at renewal.)
+If you died unexpectedly during your set term period, your family or beneficiaries would get a one-time payment.
+They can use that money for any purpose, including paying off the mortgage.

-- Critical illness insurance gives you a one-time payment if you’re diagnosed with a serious illness that's covered under the policy (and you meet the other policy conditions).
-You can use the money for medical expenses, to pay off your mortgage or for anything else you wish – it’s up to you.
+- Critical illness insurance.
+If you’re diagnosed with a serious illness covered under the policy, you receive a lump sum payment (assuming you meet the other policy conditions).
+You can use the money however you wish.
+It can cover medical expenses, pay off your mortgage or anything else.